Virtual Reality for Neurorehabilitation: Mechanisms, Modalities, and Clinical Applications

 Introduction

 Virtual reality (VR) has transitioned from a speculative technology to a clinically validated tool in neurorehabilitation, offering unique opportunities to address the complex needs of neurocritical care patients.
 Survivors of traumatic brain injury (TBI), ischemic and hemorrhagic strokes, subarachnoid hemorrhage (SAH), and hypoxic-ischemic encephalopathy (HIE), along with patients with autoimmune neurological diseases such as multiple sclerosis (MS) or Guillain-Barre syndrome (GBS) or neurodegenerative diseases like amyotrophic lateral sclerosis (ALS) can face numerous long-term challenges related to their motor deficits, cognitive impairment, psychological distress, and/or prolonged immobilization.
 These patients frequently require early, intensive rehabilitation to maximize their functional recovery and minimize long‐term disability.
-Recently, VR has emerged as a transformative adjunct to conventional therapies1, 2.
+Recently, VR has emerged as a transformative adjunct to conventional therapies 1, 2.
 By creating dynamic, immersive, and task-specific environments, VR can foster neuroplasticity and reengage damaged neural circuits.
 In this article, we provide an overview of the latest evidence and clinical strategies for VR technologies that may be relevant for neurocritical care specialists in current and future practice.

 Mechanistic Foundations